carolekoziol/recipes/docs/breakfast/french_crepe_filling.md

 1. In a blender combine all ingredients.
 2. Mix well, then let whip for an extra 30-45 seconds.
-3. Add some butter/oil in a pan heated over medium heat.
+3. Add some butter/oil in a pan, heated over medium heat.
 4. Pour about 1/4 cup of batter, and quickly tilt pan from side to side in all directions to spread and cover the pan bottom with the batter.
 5. Cook for approximately 45 seconds, then flip and cook for another 30 seconds.
 6. Transfer the crepe aside and cook the rest of the batter.